Related Services and Partners

 Address Labels: For all labels, the “from” field must be higher on the package than the “To:” field (ideally, the top left corner).
 Otherwise, machines may automatically read the “from” field and route it back to you.

 Shipping costs: USPS Library Mail is the least expensive way to mail ILLs.
 Library Mail is based solely on the weight of the package.
-2020 rates for Library Mail are $2.66 for the first pound and $.50 for each additional pound up to 70 pounds.
+As of January 21, 2024, rates for Library Mail are $3.92 for the first pound and $.70 for each additional pound up to 70 pounds.
+View the USPS Library Mail Rates here.

 Tracking: USPS Library Mail comes with free tracking.
 If you transact at a USPS Retail Counter, the tracking number will be on the receipt.
-If you use a mail machine, you can order free tracking labels from USPS here: http://bit.ly/freetrackinglabels.
 We highly recommend making note of the tracking number for your ILL returns.
 USPS keeps tracking numbers in their system for 120 days.

 Mailing AV: It is best practice to mail audiovisual items in a box, as boxes better protect delicate cases and discs from being damaged by USPS sorting machines.
 The borrowing library assumes responsibility for items lost or damaged in transit.